ministryofjustice/basm-move-generator/README.md

 Could validate that they are an “in prisoner”.

 Bit of an edge case - an example is absconding from temporary absence

-### ❌ Is multiple match (Work in Progress)
-- **From Location**: Police Custody Suite or Court

-Arrival matching multiple existing inactive prison record

 ### ❌ Is Unexpected Arrival (Work in Progress)
 We show search results and allow user to create new record if necessary